-ENGB 0053 Grammar and Writing - (F, S).
+ENGC 0053 Grammar and Writing - (F, S).
 This entry level writing course is designed for bilingual students whose first or familial language is not English.
 While students may exhibit intermediate to advanced speaking skills, placement scores at this level indicate a need to work on grammar and basic writing skills.
-This combined skills course will include 1) the introduction and practice of basic grammar, mechanics, usage, and punctuation necessary for standard English, and 2) extensive work on paragraph structure to prepare for written communication skills necessary for academic and/ or professional purposes.
-Completion of this course with a "C" or better will allow entry into ENGB 0063.
-Prerequisite: Minimum Listening Placement Test Score of 67.
+This combined skills course will include 1) the introduction and practice of basic grammar, mechanics, usage, and punctuation necessary for standard English, and 2) extensive work on paragraph structure to prepare for written communication skills necessary for academic and/or professional purposes.
+Completion of this course with a "C" or better will allow entry into ENGC 0063.
+Prerequisite: Minimum COMPASS Listening Test Score of 67.

-ENGB 0063 Intermediate Writing - (F, S).
-This essay level course is designed to meet the needs of bilingual students whose first or familial language is not English.
-While student may exhibit intermediate to advanced speaking skills, placement scores at this level indicate a need to work on advanced writing skills.
-The primary focus of this course will be the study and practice of sentence structure rules, critical thinking skills, writing as a process, and basic grammar.
-Completion of this course with a C or better allows the student to proceed to English Composition I. Prerequisite: ENGB 0026, ENGB 0053 or appropriate placement scores.
+ENGC 0063 Intermediate Writing - (F, S).
+This paragraph to essay course is designed for a linguistically and culturally diverse population of students for whom English is not the primary language of the extended family.
+While students may exhibit intermediate to advanced speaking skills, placement scores at this level indicate a need to work on advanced academic writing skills.
+The primary focus of this course will be the continued study and practice of sentence structure rules, critical thinking skills, and writing as a process.
+Prerequisite: ENGC 0053, or appropriate placement scores.
+Completion of this course with a "C" or better allows a student to proceed to Composition I.